rizwan-kh/rizwan-kh.github.io/content/posts/azdo-send-json-request.md

 ```

-Here our `request.json` is a proper JSON file ready to be used by any application/program in our Azure Pipeline;
+Here, the `request.json` is a proper JSON file ready to be used by any application/program in the Azure Pipeline;
-We noticed one issue though, the conversion process, converts all other data types to string data-type, so might be you would need to change that or add some logic to create json/dict with type safe.
+We noticed one issue though, the conversion process, converts all other data types to string datatype, so may be you would need to change that or add some logic to create json/dict with type-safe.